steliostss/embedded_feup/Raspberry/RTOSBench/example/freertos-rpi2/kernel_tests/README.md

 - the most important is to understand what are the timers t1,t2

+- if the t1/t2 number is negative just take -t1/-t2 (they also do it in the code)

-- note/question: for round robin I run it now with 2 tasks, is it a problem?
+- note/question: for round robin I am running it now with 2 tasks, is it a problem?

 #### Done test
 - round_robin
 - sem
 - sem_prio
 - sem_processing
+- mutex
+- mutex_pip
+- mutex_processing
+- mutex_workload
+- mq
+- mq_workload

 - event\* missing in test folder!
 - interrupt_processing is giving no results!